The Haunting of Spill House

 Edgar’s eyes opened twice as wide as a living person’s could at the ghastly scene.
 When he tried to clean it up, he left footprints and smeared the paint.
 Unable to pick up a towel, he tried to wipe it off with his spectral hand but instead left large red handprints.
 He learned it was not easy to do hardcore cleaning as a ghost.
 Later, when Mother Farber came into the room, she shrieked a blood-curdling scream, seeing the adult handprints in what looked like blood and adult shoe prints over the rug.
 It looked as if she had stumbled upon a murder scene.

-y concoction spilled over the friendly ghosts and they found themselves half-covered and, therefore, suddenly, half-visible.
+The tacky concoction spilled over the friendly ghosts, and they found themselves half-covered and, therefore, suddenly, half-visible.
 The boys screamed and ran inside.
 When the parents ran to the kitchen to see what the fuss was about, they came face to half-face with the ghosts, spun around, and ran away.

 “How rude,” Mary said, pulling pieces of the oatmeal-like substance from her face.
 “Do you think they’ll return to clean this mess, dear?”